-John Preaches Baptism with the Holy Spirit Read Mt 3:1-11; Mk 1:1-8; Lk 3:1-17.
+Mt 3:11; Mk 1:8; Lk 3:16 - John Preaches Baptism with the Holy Spirit

+Read the context of each of these texts.
 When John said, "He will baptize you with the Holy Spirit and fire," he was not specifying any particular persons to receive the baptism of the Holy Spirit.
 John was not discussing the subjects of Holy Spirit baptism, but the administrator.
-He contrasted himself and the Messiah: he (John) baptized in water; the Messiah would baptize in the Holy Spirit (compare Jn.
-1:19-34, especially v33).
+He contrasted himself and the Messiah: he (John) baptized in water; the Messiah would baptize in the Holy Spirit (see Jn 1:33).

 When John said, "I baptize you with water for repentance," did he mean he had baptized everyone in that audience?
-Note Mt.
-3:7-10 and compare Mt.
-21:25 and Lk.
-7:30.
+(Note Mt 3:7-10 and compare Mt 21:25 and Lk 7:30.)